PROFESSOR EMERITA & PROFESSOR OF THE GRADUATE SCHOOL IN GEOGRAPHY, UC BERKELEY

 SELECTED ARTICLES & BOOK CHAPTERS:

 Becoming a Geographer: Massey Moments in a Spatial Education.
 In Doreen Massey: Critical Dialogues.
-Edited by Marion Werner, Jamie Peck, Rebecca Lave, and Brett Christophers.
-(Forthcoming 2018).
+Edited by Jamie Peck, Marion Werner, Rebecca Lave & Brett Christophers.
+New York: Columbia University Press.
+2018.

 Forum on Power of Development: Classics in Human Geography Revisited.
 Progress in Human Geography.
 2016 (early online publication).